amyschmid/rosr-chip-utils/COG_analysis/data/README.md

-halobacterium sequences files generatied using reutils package and genes reported in Tonner et al. 2015
+halobacterium sequence files generatied using reutils package and genes reported in Tonner et al. 2015